mchennig/RPA-SoSe2021-Team6/README.md

 - `OUT: birthDate`: Contains the entered birthDate

 ## Identify Organization
-Requests user input for the check of legal persons or organizations.
+Requests user input for the check of legal people or organizations.
 Displays the UI and reads information about beneficial owners and business partners from a mocked Excel file.